Cooper 353: Design

-The Cooper 353 is a recreational keelboat, built predominantly of fibreglass, with wood trim.
+The Cooper 353 is a recreational keelboat, built predominantly of fiberglass, with wood trim.
 It has a masthead sloop rig; a raked stem; a raised counter, reverse transom; a skeg-mounted rudder controlled by a wheel and a fixed fin keel.
 It displaces 13000 lb and carries 4700 lb of ballast.

 The boat has a draft of 5.75 ft with the standard keel fitted.

 The boat is fitted with an inboard engine with a saildrive for docking and manoeuvring.

-The design has sleeping accommodation for five people, with a double "V"-berth in the bow cabin, a "U"-shaped settee around a drop-down dinette table and a straight settee in the main cabin.
+The design has sleeping accommodation for five people, with a double "V"-berth in the bow cabin, a U-shaped settee around a drop-down dinette table and a straight settee in the main cabin.
 The galley is located on the port side just forward of the companionway ladder.
 A navigation station is opposite the galley, on the starboard side.
 The head is located just aft of the bow cabin on the starboard side.

 For sailing downwind the design may be equipped with a symmetrical spinnaker.

 The design has a hull speed of 7.15 kn.